 #8 Build a Fake Wall to Hide your Safe

-You’ll probably need to get a professional builder in to assist with a project of this size but, once complete, only you will know there’s a safe in your house, and any potential thieves will leave empty-handed and none the wiser.
+You’ll probably need to get a professional builder in to assist with a project of this size, but once complete, only you will know there’s a safe in your house, and any potential thieves will leave empty-handed and none the wiser.

 #9 Bolt the Safe to Two Wooden Pallets

-While a thief could dismantle a couple of wooden pallets, doing so will take time, which is in short supply when you’re robbing a house.
+While a thief could dismantle a couple of wooden pallets, doing so will take time, which is in short supply when robbing a house.

 Wooden pallets are strong, durable, and too big to fit through a doorway.
 While this method isn’t as secure as fixing your safe to a steel plate, it’s much cheaper and should prove effective enough unless the thieves come armed with a complete toolbox.

 #10 Hide the Safe Behind a Work of Art

 Hollywood movies often have safes hidden behind expensive works of art, so it’s perhaps not going to fool every thief.
 Hiding your safe under the floorboards or behind a fake wall is liable to be more effective, but if those options aren’t available, this one could prove handy.

 If your living room walls are covered with paintings, hiding your safe behind one of them will make it difficult for a thief to locate.
 If that’s not the case, you could always install a fake cabinet in your kitchen and bolt your safe into one corner of it.